weltliteratur/data.weltliteratur.net/index.md

 - [additional raw datasets](https://github.com/weltliteratur/worldliterature-wikipedia/tree/master/data)
   (i.e., lists of writers that were identified by different approaches, a list of manually classified writers per language, a list of Nobel laureates in literature)

 The data is licensed under a
 [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)

+### Publication

+The [preprint](https://arxiv.org/abs/1701.00991) is already available and the final publication will follow soon.